Splynx High Availability setup

 Create Ceph pool

-Run on one node:
+Run the following command on one node:

 node3> pveceph createpool default-pool -add_storages true

 Open your web-browser and type https://IP-OF-ANY-NODE:8006.
-If you get certificate error – just ignore it (add to exceptions).
+If you get a certificate error – just ignore it (add to exceptions).

 User name: root

 Password: the password you have entered during installation.